cnpack/cnvcl/Doc/Develop/CnCrypto_README.md

 ## Test Cases

 The `cncrypto\Test` directory contains a complete command-line test suite, `CryptoTest.dpr`.
 Open and run it in any version of Delphi to verify the majority of the CnPack Crypto Library's functionality.
 It can also be opened with C++Builder 5/6 (`Crypto.bpr`) or Lazarus (`Crypto.lpi`) to run the tests.
 If only FPC (Free Pascal Compiler) is available without Lazarus, you may compile and run `Crypto.lpr` using the `fpc` command-line tool.
-The last two test cases are time-consuming and may take hours to complete¡ªplease be patient during execution.
+The last two test cases are time-consuming and may take hours to complete.
+Please be patient during execution.

 > **Note**: This cryptographic library has only been tested on little-endian CPUs.
 Support for big-endian CPUs is not currently guaranteed.